AdrianKriger/osm_LoD1_3DCityModel/README.md

 ---

-We generate a Level-of-Detail 1 (LoD1) 3D City Model (buildings and terrain) from [OpenStreetMap contributions](https://en.wikipedia.org/wiki/OpenStreetMap) (osm) with elevation from a raster Digital Elevation Model (DEM).\
+We generate a Level-of-Detail 1 (LoD1) 3D City Model (buildings and terrain) from [OpenStreetMap](https://en.wikipedia.org/wiki/OpenStreetMap) (osm) contributions with elevation from a raster Digital Elevation Model (DEM).\

 <p align="center">There are two procesing strategies</p>